interactive-cookbook/recipe-generation/README.md

 # recipe-generation

-This repository contains the code for the master thesis project of generating new recipe texts based on information from two recipes for the same dish.
+This repository contains the code for the master thesis project of generating new recipe texts based on information from two recipes for the same dish. <br>
+The code for training the generation model by fine-tuning t5 for this task can be found in the [recipe-generation-model](https://github.com/interactive-cookbook/recipe-generation-model) repository.

 The work is still in progress.
 The currently implement steps of the planned pipeline are
 * parsing each recipe sentence by sentence into AMR graphs
 * separating the AMR graphs into sub-graphs in order to get one AMR per action in the corresponding action graph for the recipe
+* extracting approximated gold instructions for the split action-level amr graphs
+* creating multi-sentence amr files from the amr 3.0 corpus, such thath each file contains all amrs from one document

 ## Requirements
 The [networkX library](https://networkx.org/documentation/stable/index.html):